VIEW HIGH RESOLUTION ZOOMABLE IMAGE

-Central Inteligence Agency map of Egypt.
+Central Intelligence Agency map of Egypt.
 Area compared to USA

-Central Inteligence Agency map showing population densities of Egypt, 1966
+Central Intelligence Agency map showing population densities of Egypt, 1966

-Central Inteligence Agency map showing economic activity and resources, 1967
+Central Intelligence Agency map showing economic activity and resources, 1967

 A colour map of Egypt drawn and engraved by I. Dower.
 Late 19th century